-How to Make Bread Crumbs
+How to Make Breadcrumbs from Scratch

-- Preheat oven to 180°C (350°F).
+- Preheat your oven to 180°C (350°F).

 - Process until you have reached your preferred level of texture for the crumbs.

-- Shake or mix the crumbs and place it back in the oven to dry the whole tray evenly.
+- Shake or mix the crumbs with a spatula and place it back in the oven to dry the whole tray evenly.

 - Set aside to cool.

 - You can skip placing the crumbs in the oven if they are already dry -- say, the bread is older than two days.
 Just leave them out for a longer period and then proceed with proper storage.